Self-control: Prefrontal cortex

-The prefrontal cortex is located in the most anterior portion of the frontal lobe in the brain.
-It forms a larger portion of the cortex in humans, taking up about a third of the cortex, and being far more complex than in other animals.
-The dendrites in the prefrontal cortex contain up to 16 times as many dendritic spines as neurons in other cortical areas.
-Due to this, the prefrontal cortex integrates a large amount of information.
-The orbitofrontal cortex cells are important in self-control.
-If an individual has the choice between an immediate reward or a more valuable reward they can receive later, they would most likely try to control the impulse of taking the inferior immediate reward.
-If that individual has a damaged orbitofrontal cortex, this impulse control will most likely not be as strong; they may be more likely to take the immediate reinforcement.
-Lack of impulse control in children may be attributable to the fact that the prefrontal cortex develops slowly.
+The prefrontal cortex is located in the most anterior portion of the frontal lobe.
+It constitutes a larger proportion of the cortex in humans, taking up about a third of the cortex, and being far more complex than in other animals.
+The dendrites in the prefrontal cortex contain up to 16 times more dendritic spines per neuron than in other cortical areas.
+This high number of dendritic spines supports the integration of diverse information in the prefrontal cortex.
+The orbitofrontal cortex contributes to self-control by evaluating the relative value of immediate versus delayed rewards.
+When individuals choose a larger delayed reward over a smaller immediate one, the orbitofrontal cortex supports the suppression of the immediate impulse.
+Damage to this area weakens this process, making immediate reinforcement more likely.
+Lack of impulse control in children may reflect the low developmental trajectory of the prefrontal cortex.